ionic-team/ionic-portals/website/docs/appflow/web/self-hosted.md

 Customers can choose to have live update web artifacts stored and hosted in Appflow ("Appflow-hosted") or their cloud storage solution of choice ("self-hosted").

 #### Appflow-hosted

-Customers can choose to have live update web artifacts stored and hosted in Appflow ("Appflow-hosted") or their cloud storage solution of choice ("self-hosted").

 If you choose to have Appflow host your live update web artifacts, your app's build directory will be signed, bundled, and uploaded to Appflow.